-- 1.1 The Council's Standing Orders apply to all meetings of the Strategy Delivery Group. - 1.2 The Strategy Delivery Group shall be appointed on an annual basis at the Annual Meeting of the Town Council. - 1.3 The first order of business of the first meeting of the Strategy Delivery Group after its annual appointment will be to elect a Chair. - 1.4 The Mayor and Deputy Mayor of the Council shall be ex-officio, non-voting members of the Strategy Delivery Group. - 1.5 The Working Group will meet bi-monthly and made available as a hybrid meeting to encourage attendance. - 1.6 Meetings shall not be open to the public and any invites should be issued by Council Officers in advance of the meeting. - 1.7 Members of the Strategy Delivery Group will receive an agenda and supporting papers in advance of the meeting. - 1.8 A brief action note will be produced and fed back to the appropriate Council committee(s) for further discussion and decision making.
-These notes will form part of the committee papers made available to the public.
-The Clerk or member of the management team will attend and take notes, with other officers in attendance as required.
+1.1 The Council's Standing Orders apply to all meetings of the Working Group.

+1.2 The Working Group shall be appointed on an annual basis at the Annual Meeting of the Town Council.

+1.3 The first order of business of the first meeting of the Working Group after its annual appointment will be to elect a Chair.

+1.4 The Mayor and Deputy Mayor of the Council shall be ex-officio, non-voting members of the Working Group.

+1.5 The Working Group will meet bi-monthly or as required, in person or as a hybrid meeting as required.

+1.6 Meetings shall not be open to the public, but it is the intention of members to liaise and involve relevant members of the community as required.

+1.7 The Working Group will be allocated an officer whose role will be to act as a link, particularly with the Chair.
+The link officer will attend the Working Group meetings on an as required basis.

+1.8 Brief bullet points of actions will be required for Committee discussion and forming recommendations/making decisions environment quality, and cultural life of the town for the benefit of its residents, businesses and visitors.